Glossy glazed Mother's Crack Cake bundt with butter-rum glaze dripping down ridged sides on white cake stand

 1. Prepare Your Pan and Preheat Preheat your oven to 325°F. This is important, don’t go with the standard 350°F. The lower temperature helps the cake bake evenly without developing a tough crust.
 Generously grease and flour a 10-inch bundt pan.
 I mean really generous here.
 Use butter or non-stick cooking spray, then dust with flour, tapping out the excess.
 This step prevents the heartbreak of a cake that won’t release from the pan.

 2. Mix the Cake Batter In a large mixing bowl, combine the cake mix and pudding mix.
 If you have a KitchenAid stand mixer, this is where it shines, though a hand mixer works perfectly fine too.
+I’ve also used my Cuisinart stand mixer with great results.
+The key is having enough power to blend that thick batter smoothly.
 Add the eggs, water, oil, and rum.
 Beat on medium speed for about 2 minutes until the batter is smooth and well combined.
 The batter will be thicker than regular cake batter, almost like a dense pudding consistency.
 That’s exactly what you want.
+If you’re using a hand mixer like a Hamilton Beach, you might need an extra 30 seconds of mixing time.

 3. Bake the Cake Pour the batter into your prepared bundt pan, spreading it evenly.
 Tap the pan gently on the counter a few times to release any air bubbles.
 Bake for 50-60 minutes, or until a toothpick inserted into the center comes out clean.
 My oven tends to run hot, so I always check at the 50-minute mark.
 The top should be golden brown and spring back when gently pressed.